QuadSpinner/Gaea-Docs/source/Guide/3-Using Gaea/8-Building.md

 If you prefer direct control over where and how the files are saved, you can use an @Output node.
 It is also useful when you want to save the same output to multiple formats where you can set up an @Output node per format.

+## Mesher Node

+If you wish to export your heightfield as a mesh, you can use the @Mesher instead of @Output.
+Mesher is the only the way to save the output as a mesh.

 ## Build Mutations